Chapter 3 Types

 data = factor(data)

-#> [1] world cruel world hello world hello cruel world world hello cruel world
+data#> [1] world cruel world hello world hello cruel world world hello cruel world

 #> Levels: cruel hello world